-Applicants who completed their OT program outside of Canada are required to provide an academic assessment report from a credential agency approved by the College.
+dpplicants who completed their OT program outside of Canada are required to provide an academic assessment report from a credential agency approved by the College.

 The College maintains a database of OT programs outside of Canada that have previously been assessed and been approved by the College.
-If the credential assessment report verifies the documented completion of an OT program and this program is one that has been previously approved by the College, the applicant will be deemed to have completed an approved program.
+If the credential assessment report verifies the documented completion of an OT program and this program is one that has been previously approved by the College, and the applicant graduated the year of the approved course syllabus (or in a subsequent year), the applicant will be deemed to have completed an approved program.